 Project Status Report Template by The California Department Of Technology

-The comprehensive status report template created by California Department Of Technology investigates every component relevant to whether or not a particular project is on track.
+The comprehensive status report template created by the California Department Of Technology investigates every component relevant to whether or not a particular project is on track.
 It asks critical questions such as “Is the project on track to achieve the objectives in the approved timeframe,” while also providing data tables to be populated with relevant supporting information.

 Project Status Report Template by Ontario Local Health Integration Network

 A concise, yet detailed project status report template provided by Ontario Local Health Integration Network highlights the most essential information needed to get a concrete idea of the project’s status.
-This easy to use template begins with a color-coded project progress estimation that ranges from “on track” to “not started”.
+This easy-to-use template begins with a color-coded project progress estimation that ranges from “on track” to “not started”.